SumiSastri/GraphQL-MongoDB/packages/docs/graphql/what-is-GraphQL.md

 From Aditi Ravichandran/ Plural Sight: GraphQL the Big Picture [https://app.pluralsight.com/library/courses/graphql-big-picture/table-of-contents]

-GraphQL is essentially a query language for your API.
+GraphQL is an open source query language to call APIs.
 It's not a library.
 It's not a product.
 It's not a database.
 It is both a language and a run-time environment.

 The language is strongly-typed, with methods for queries, mutations, subscriptions and fragments.